 Probiotics: I also give Vienna probiotics daily and I've been doing that since birth.
 Probiotics contribute to a healthy digestive system and digestion is the foundation of great health.
 It contributes to a healthy immune system, aids in the absorption of nutrients, reduces inflammation, prevents diarrhea and constipation and reduces the risk of skin problems like eczema.

 I give her Genestra's Natogen or Progressive's Baby Probiotics.
 I mix it with a touch of water and put it on a spoon or mix it in a smoothie.
-You could also mix it into formula, same with vitamin D.
+You could also mix it into formula, same with vitamin D. Update: Now I give Vienna probiotics from Genuine Health-y Kids, a natural-health supplement line for kids in collaboration with Genuine Health and Joyous Health!

 Question 10: How many months am I going to breastfeed for?